squadran2003/filtering-searching-mineral-catalogue/README.md

 ```

+### Motivation

-### This application was one of the projects from my TeamTreehouse python web development degree
+This application was the 8th project from my TeamTreehouse python web development degree

 ## Installation

-###### create a virtualenv that uses python3 and then the command pip install -r requirements.txt
+create a virtualenv that uses python3 and then the command pip install -r requirements.txt

 ## Contributors